sist-cs120/project-doc/source/project2.rst

   If it is a ``DATA`` frame, the received content is appended to the reception buffer.
 The MAC thread reports to the upper-layer, and sends an ``ACK`` frame immediately.

 In the above protocol, it is important for the receiver to be able to distinguish between ``DATA`` frames and ``ACK`` frames.
-This is because, although ``ACK`` frames are sent by the receiver itself, due to driver delays (approximately 30~40 ms round-trip time), the sender might receive its own ``ACK`` while it is in the idle state.
+This is because, although ``ACK`` frames are sent by the receiver itself, due to driver delays (typical round-trip time for a USB sound card using ASIO with 128 buffer size is 15 to 20 ms), the sender might receive its own ``ACK`` while it is in the idle state.
 Therefore, the protocol requires adding auxiliary information to the frames, i.e., the MAC layer header.
 For example, in :numref:`Figure %s <fig-project2-frame>`, the ``Type`` field can be used to incorporate a flag to differentiate between ``ACK`` and ``DATA``.
 Note that the aforementioned issue can also be resolved by specifying the receiver ID, i.e., the MAC address, in the frames.
 MAC addresses provide other essential functionalities, which will become apparent in the subsequent tasks.

 .. _fig-project2-frame:
 .. figure:: figures/project2-frame.*